1QB-Information-Technologies/ccvm/ccvm/ccvmplotlib/README.md

 ### Figures

-The plotting methods return a plot figure and a plot axis with the minimal styling (e.g. plot colors, logagrithmic y-scale, etc.), and this allows users to apply their own styling before saving the figure as a file.
+The plotting methods return a plot figure object and a plot axis object with minimal styling (e.g. plot colors, logagrithmic y-scale, etc.), and this allows users to apply their own styling before saving the figure as a file.

 <p align="center">
     <img src="images/tts_example_before_styling.png" width="250" >